Ranina ranina: Fishery

 The species is commercially exploited over much of its range, but the largest fishery is in Australia, where the annual commercial catch an estimated at 3592 t.
 In Queensland, only adults above 100 mm carapace length may be landed.
 In the Philippines in 2008, prices for Ranina ranina were around 200–300 pesos per kilogram.
 Ranina ranina populations have been surveyed to avoid overfishing and are currently stable.

 Although Ranina ranina is a target of commercial fishing operations, little is known about the species' biology, population dynamics and ecology.
 Attempts have been made to grow Ranina ranina in captivity, but have so far been met with little success.

 Culinary use

 Ranina ranina is a regional specialty in some regions of the Philippines where it is known as curacha.
 It is generally eaten steamed as halabos, or cooked in coconut milk as ginataan.
 A notable variant of the latter is the curacha Alavar of Zamboanga City.

-In Vietnam the species is named as "Huỳnh Đế crab", literally means "emperor crab".
+In Vietnam the species is named as "Huỳnh Đế crab", which literally means "emperor crab".
 The names refer to the fact that R. ranina is one of the favorite high-ranked cuisine of historical Vietnamese monarchs.
 It is the delicacy harvested in the provinces Bình Định and Quảng Ngãi, and is hailed "monarch of all the crab".